-American Burying Beetle - Flesh Eating Bugs (With Time-Lapsed Photos)
+American Burying Beetle - Flesh Eating Bugs (With Photos)

-To me this is the most bizarre exhibition of Mother Nature’s creatures I’ve even seen.
+To me, this is the most bizarre exhibition of Mother Nature’s creatures I’ve ever seen.

 The only way I can really tell this story is by the photos I took throughout the day, depicting the various stages of what I witnessed.
-I saw this entire rodent slowly being brought into the earth by means invisible to me at the time.
+I saw this entire rodent slowly brought into the earth by means invisible to me at the time.
 I witnessed the earth becoming soft and aerated, much as is indicative to moles.
 The more the rodent receded into the earth - completely intact mind you - I began seeing insects I’d never seen before.
-They worked together in an army pulling this mammal into the earth.
+They worked together as an army, pulling this mammal into the earth.
 Horse flies came to help by aerating the surrounding turf to ease the delivery.

 I will now give you a blow by blow play of the process, which took about eight hours to complete.
 Then I will share with you what I discovered when I Googled this particular bug.
 Its name is American Burying Beetle.